Sep 01, 2016 Filed in: Technology Integration

 We must stress that only officially approved badges are permitted to be adhered to the cover of the laptops.
 We want to insure not only is there space, removability, and appropriateness, but we want to also increase the value and control the scarcity of these recognitions.

 Make learning, achievement, skill attainment visible.
-Unlike digital badges, these are more visible for those in one's physical presence.
+Unlike digital badges, these are more visible for peer students and educators in one's physical vicinity.